Victor-Guerrero-Devs/css-courses/academind-css/14-grid/notes.md

 ```

 This function makes sure that the column/row does not exceed whatever value you pass into it by squeezing the content into the provided value.

+## justify-items align-items

+Both of these go inside of the grid container

+`justify-items`: positions grid items along the horizontal axis

+`align-items`: positions grid items along the vertical axis

+Both of these are set by default to `stretch` which is why they automatically cover the entire area of their columns/rows